quiltt/quiltt-js/packages/vue/README.md

 - `useSession` — Low-level reactive session state manager.
 - `useStorage` — Reactive wrapper around Quiltt global storage.

+Composable context behavior:

+- `useQuilttSession`, `useQuilttInstitutions`, and `useQuilttResolvable` require `QuilttPlugin` provider context and throw if used without it.
+- `useQuilttConnector` continues without plugin session context and logs a warning.
+- `useQuilttSettings` returns `undefined` values when plugin context is unavailable.

 ### Plugin Exports

 You can import plugin utilities from the dedicated subpath: